 I found Flight 2 to be easier picking than Flight 1, likely because there are some real standout anglers in this group that I pretty much needed to just lock into the roster.
 For this flight, I went with Ron Nelson, Shin Fukae, Brian Latimer, Jacob Wheeler and Dakota Ebare.

 Since coming over from Japan, Fukae has mostly based out of Texas and fished nationally.
 Now, he calls Georgia home and lives very close to Clarks Hill.
 Historically, Fukae has done well with extended practice periods, and I suspect he’s put some time in on the local pond with this event in mind.
 Plus, he’s a great finesse fisherman, and that always seems to play in the Carolinas.

 If Flight 1 gets a second section, it’s only fair that Flight 2 gets some extra love as well.
 Here, I think Jacopo Gallelli is worth a mention – he’s sneaking his way into the category of angler that you just leave on the roster.
-I also think that Martin Villa and Derik Hudson are intriguing choices in here – both have a lot of Virginia experience, and that can translate well to the south.
-Hunter Eubanks is also a notable local in this case – he’s got a lot of very up and down BFL experience on Clarks Hill, but he doesn’t live very far away and has been fishing very well of late.
+I also think that Martin Villa and Derik Hudson are intriguing choices in here – both have a lot of Virginia experience, and that can translate well to South Carolina.
+Hunter Eubanks is also a notable local in this case – he’s got a lot of very up-and-down BFL experience on Clarks Hill, but he doesn’t live very far away and has been fishing very well of late.